nagasudhirpulla/taming_python/blog/skills/keycloak_production.md

 ## Install Keycloak
 * Let us install keycloak in windows
+* Download OpenJDK zip file.
+Refer to Keycloak documentation for the minimum JDK version required for the Keycloak being installed.
-* Download and install openJDK.
-Refer to
+* To install OpenJDK, extract the zip file to a fi
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQzMTc2MDEzXX0=
+eyJoaXN0b3J5IjpbMTg0MzIxMTc0MF19
 -->